apache/flink/docs/content/docs/deployment/cli.md

 Currently, users are able to submit a PyFlink job via the CLI.
 It does not require to specify the JAR file path or the entry main class, which is different from the Java job submission.

+{{< hint info >}}
-<span class="label label-info">Note</span> When submitting Python job via `flink run`, Flink will run the command "python".
+When submitting Python job via `flink run`, Flink will run the command "python".
 Please run the following command to confirm that the python executable in current environment points to a supported Python version of 3.6+.
+{{< /hint >}}
 ```bash
 $ python --version
 # the version printed here must be 3.6+